shabegom/buttons/README.md

 Note: swap count is reset if you close the note.

 ## Releases

+### 0.4.3
+- New Line Template Button: insert a template into the current note at a specified line

+### 0.4.2
+- Scrollable Button Maker
+- Add custom button-block-id inside the Button Maker

 ### 0.4.0
 - Inline Buttons!
 You can add buttons inline using the button block-id (^button-id) using this syntax \`button-id\`